MacKLess/shoe_frau/README.md

 * _User cannot enter a store or brand into the database more than once._
 * _User can limit store and brand names to a maximum of one hundred characters._

+## Bugs

+_The app is flawed in that when you try to add shoe brands to a given store, it adds all the shoe brands instead of just the selected brands._

 ## Support and contact details

 _Please contact [ldmackrell@gmail.com](mailto:ldmackrell@gmail.com) with questions, comments, or issues, or if you would like to contribute to the code._